top of page

 Understanding the Impact of Redundancies and Restructures

-Restructuring, redeployment, and potential redundancies will inevitably cause a great deal of stress, anxiety, and uncertainty among staff members, which can negatively affect their morale and overall well-being.
+Restructuring, redeployment, and potential redundancies will inevitably cause a great deal of stress, anxiety, and uncertainty among employees, which can negatively affect their morale and overall well-being.
 Therefore, adopting a compassionate approach throughout the process is vital.

 Communicating with Employees